North Spitsbergen Arctic Summer by Sailing Ship 11 days aboard SV Noorderlicht

 Today we plan to sail into Fuglefjorden, passing scenic Svitjodbreen and Birgerbukta along the way.
 Here we have great chances of seeing great skuas and maybe even some polar bears.
 Whilst we are here we will board our Zodiac boats to reach the shore to visit Birgerbukta to see some 17th-century Basque ovens once used for cooking whale blubber.

 In the afternoon we plan to visit the small but very special and historically significant island of Ytre Norskøya.
 The island served as a Dutch whaling lookout for many years and we can enjoy a gentle walk along the shore to see some more 17th-century blubber ovens and pay our respects at the graves of some two hundred Dutch whalers.
-This is also a well known breeding spot for Arctic skuas and common eiders, which we expect to see in good numbers on a hike to the island's summit.
+This is also a well known breeding spot for Arctic skuas and common eiders, which we expect to see in good numbers.

 As we sail further north up the west coast of Spitsbergen we will reach Raudfjorden, and as we sail you will be able to sample some of the spectacular scenery that Spitsbergen is famous for as we travel through an expansive fjord spilling with glaciers.
 Today we will mostly be on the lookout for fascinating wildlife sightings including the ringed and bearded seals that often frequent the fjord, beluga whales, and the thriving seabird colonies that reside in the cliffs and along the shorelines.
 We will also have good chances of spotting polar bears here!